ddierschow/music/HeliotropeBouquet/README.md

 There is also a ScoreNT.ly file to combine all the parts without transposing them.
 This is just for me to help understand how things fit together.

+The ScoreMidi.ly file is there just to create the midi file, as the voltas have to be unfolded to make it come out right.

 TODO: Condensed score.